 Examples are drawn from around the world and systems such as the UK Research Excellence Framework (REF) are discussed as part of a key contribution to primary debates globally.
-A significant contribution to the long-standing discussion about relevance in business, management and organization studies research, this concise book is essential reading for scholars and university administrators seeking to advance their understanding of delivering and demonstrating world class research that matters.
+A significant contribution to the long-standing discussion about relevance in business, management and organisation studies research, this concise book is essential reading for scholars and university administrators seeking to advance their understanding of delivering and demonstrating world-class research that matters.

 2. Delivering Impact in Management Research: How relationships foster impactful outcomes

 4. A Model of Dialogue for Co-Production of Practice-Oriented Learning and Impact

 6. Nurturing the Capacity to Create Impact

 "A joy to read … timely, imperative, and reflexive accounts of both the current situation of scholarly impact, and what the future of impact could look like."
 Emily Yarrow, Academy of Management Learning & Education